 Missouri man charged with felony after alleged racial slur

-MARYVILLE, MO (KCTV) – A white northwest Missouri man is charged with felony assault after he allegedly made a racially insensitive comment while confronting a black server as she took his breakfast order.
+MARYVILLE, Mo.
+(AP) – A white northwest Missouri man is charged with felony assault after he allegedly confronted a black waitress as she served him breakfast.

 Nodaway County Prosecuting Attorney Robert Rice announced Wednesday that he charged 65-year-old Tommy Dean Gaa, of Maryville, with felony assault motivated by discrimination.

-Gaa is accused of confronting the woman on Sunday and grabbing her arm, causing bruising.
-A probable cause statement says Gaa said, “I have a place I would like to take you where I hung your grandpa” and used racial slurs.
+The Maryville Daily Forum reports Gaa is accused of confronting the waitress on Sunday and grabbing her arm, causing bruising.
+A probable cause statement says Gaa said “I have a place I would like to take you where I hung your grandpa” and used racial slurs.

 Gaa was released from the Nodaway County Jail on $4,900 bond.
 Online records don’t indicate if he has an attorney.

-Rice says the comments were bad enough, but Gaa crossed the line when he grabbed the woman who is of African-American descent.
+Rice says the comments were bad enough but Gaa crossed the line when he grabbed the waitress.